evilwire/hyperloglog/_posts/1-1-1-4-vertical.md

 <li class="fragment">Still linear time to calculate size</li>
 <li class="fragment">Error is about $1.3/\sqrt{m}$ where $m$ is the number of registers used</li>
-<li class="fragment">Can actually take unions/intersections without losing accuracy<li>
+<li class="fragment">Can actually take unions/intersections without losing accuracy</li>
 </ul>

 --

 ## Why does it *not* &nbsp; work?